-Following the arrival of Dame Shirley Pearce as the new Chair of the Court of Governors, LSE Archivist Sue Donnelly provides a history of her predecessors.
+Following the arrival of Dame Shirley Pearce as Chair of the Court of Governors in 2016, LSE Archivist Sue Donnelly provides a history of her predecessors.

 Sidney Webb, Chair 1901-1911